The Graph-Based Behavior-Aware Recommendation for Interactive News: The Proposed Method

-User's concentration degree on news preferences affects characteristics of reading news directly.
-It's reasonable to assume that users tend to repeat similar behaviors for a certain class of news if they have relatively narrow preferences.
-In contrast, they will be more likely to behave in a different way if there preferences are extremely wide.
-In order to personalize the diversity degree, we need take user's concentration feature into account, which will improve the accuracy even further.
+Users' concentration degree directly affects the pattern of their behaviors.
+Intuitively, users tend to repeat similar behaviors for a certain class of news if they have relatively narrow preferences.
+In contrast, they will be more likely to behave in a different way if their preferences are extremely wide.
+In order to personalize the recommendation, we take user's concentration feature into account.

-As discussed in previous section, the coritivity is used to describe the importance of a group of nodes in the network and is widely used in information security and brain graph structure analysis.
-Based on the user interaction behavior graph, the concept of coritivity is introduced to characterize the user's concentration.
-As shown in Figure \ref{fig:3}, for each user, we first extract an induced subgraph from interaction behavior graph based on the vertex set that includes this specific user vertex and all adjacent vertices.
-Then, we calculate core and coritivity for the subgraph.
-Finally, the pair, where the first entry is the number of vertices in the core and the second entry is the coritivity, will be the concentration feature of this user.
-The reasonability of this measure comes from the definition and property of core and coritivity.
+As introduced in Section \ref{sec:2}, core and coritivity are used to describe the importance of a group of nodes on the graph and are widely used in information security and brain graph structure analysis \cite{Zhang2018Structural}.
+We also use them to characterize the user's concentration degree.

-Considering the NP-hardness of computing the coritivity, we use MMAS algorithm to approximate the coritivity of the user subgraph.
-The MMAS algorithm is a random search algorithm that simulates the ants foraging behavior in nature.
-It's an extension of ant colony optimization (ACO) algorithm and the approximate solution is sometimes metastable.
+As illustrated in Figure \ref{fig:3}, we first extract subgraphs from the full behavior graph induced by each user.
+Each subgraph contains only the specific user node and its all adjacent nodes.
+We calculate core $S$ and coritivity $h(G)$ for the subgraph, and the pair $(|S|, h(G))$ will be used to measure the concentration degree of this user.
+Since $S$ is not unique, we will choose $S$ such that $|S|$ is as small as possible.
+The reasonability of this measure comes from the definition of core and coritivity.